nicoloparco/SportsHub/readme.md

 ### About app

-- This app is a MERN Stack application.
-The Sportshub basically is a sports app that pulls its information from API calls.
-There is the article, post and comment section as well as the live score for 4 different sports section.
-User gets to sign up and then log in so they can gain access to the  post and comment section features.
+- A sports news and discussion app that combines the best aspects of media outlets such as ESPN as well as community discussion services such as Reddit.
+This app provides live scores for several different sports, updated news articles, and a place for users to create and comment on sports related content.

+- Full-Stack App that includes user log-in funcationality, api calls, database storage, dom manipulation, and more

 ### Technolgies

+- ReactJS

+- MongoDB/Mongoose

+- ExpressJS

+- NodeJS

 - Javascript / (ES6)

+- HTML5

+- CSS3

 - Heroku (for deployment)

-- API
+- AJAX

 - Bootstrap4